 As of 1726, the area went under the guise of “Island Green”.
 It's likely that this name derived from the local presence of the River Effra.
 The first reference of Herne Hill wasn't until around 1792, after the Sun Insurance Company documented it as “Hearns and “Herns” Hill for fire insurance policies.

 By the mid 19th century, Herne Hill had become a well-known upper-class area with several large residential estates.
 Then, in 1892, a railway station was constructed which afforded quick access to London Victoria.
 This led to a strong middle-class presence, with many of the terrace houses you see today are from this period.

-The main travel hub in Herne Hill is the railway station, which offers direct services to Victoria in 11 minutes.
+The main travel hub in Herne Hill is the railway station (Zones 2 and 3), which offers direct services to Victoria in 11 minutes.
 From Victoria, you have the whole of London on your doorstep.
 There is also a service to Blackfriars in less than 15 minutes, Farringdon in 20 minutes and St Pancras in 24 minutes.

 You will find several convenient bus routes in the area, including the no.68, which goes all the way to Euston station, and the no.3, which travels directly to Oxford Circus.
 The 37, 196 and 322 all head towards Brixton, where you can pick up the Victoria Line on the tube.